uxrocket/uxrocket.select/README.md

 searchItemLimit      | 10               | Defines the search box is visible or not.
 Usefull for small list.
 Search list will be visible even if its set to true when options are more than `searchItemLimit` searchType           | starts (starts or contains) | Defines the search lookup.
-If set to `starts` then it looks up if option's text or value starts with search term, otherwise, looks up if it contains the term. minLetters           | 2                | Minimum letter required for search to start. onReady              | false            | Calls the function when plugin is ready. onSelect             | false            | Calls the function when option is selected. onChange             | false            | Calls the function when list is closed.
+If set to `starts` then it looks up if option's text or value starts with search term, otherwise, looks up if it contains the term. minLetters           | 2                | Minimum letter required for search to start. placeholder          | null             | Adds a placeholder text on multiple selects onReady              | false            | Calls the function when plugin is ready. onSelect             | false            | Calls the function when option is selected. onChange             | false            | Calls the function when list is closed.